 What to Look for in HEP Software?

-There’s nothing wrong with pescribing home exercises on paper and print outs, however this can be time consuming and less efficient than software.
+There’s nothing wrong with prescribing home exercises on paper and print outs, however this can be time consuming and less efficient than software.

-Software empowers health professionals and therapists to create customized programs quickly and efficiently (as well as automating a lot of the adminstrative work associated with it too).
+Software empowers health professionals and therapists to create customized programs quickly and efficiently (as well as automating a lot of the administrative work associated with it too).

 When looking at different HEP software, consider some of the following factors to help your buying process.